RS1999ent/spectroscope/README.md

 originating_clusters.dot: This file contains all precursor categories of the strucural-mutations categories identified by Spectroscope.

-results.txt: A list of cateories identified by Spectroscope as containing mutations in table format.
+cluster_info.dat: A list of cateories identified by Spectroscope as containing mutations in table format.